Brown-University-Library/geodata_geocoding/README.md

 # Brown University Geodata: Geocoding Methods

-This is a collection of notebooks demonstrating how to programmatically geocode files contianing address information.
-Geocoding is the process of retrieving coordinate data from addresses, and can involve either a lookup from a database or address interpolation along a street.
+This is a collection of notebooks demonstrating how to programmatically geocode files containing address information.
+Geocoding is the process of retrieving coordinates from addresses, and can involve either a lookup from a database or address interpolation along a street.
 Before geocoding, you'll typically want to format your data into a suitable format.
-This includes separating geographic information into addresses, streets, city, and state columns, and converting all addresses to a number.
+This includes separating geographic information into addresses, streets, city, and state columns.

 ![A picture of a geolocated house](images/locate_2.png)